 Supportive Oligonucleotide Technique (SOT) has been shown to be a very supportive treatment for cancer.
 SOT has the ability to induce apoptosis (cell death) in CTCs, CSCs and primary tumor cells.
 From a blood sample the CTCs are identified then a small molecule call microRNA is developed to match exactly into the key portion of the cancer cell that controls cell death.
-The SOT in injected intravenously, spreads throughout the body including past the blood-brain barrier, embeds into the cancer and will disrupt the ability of the cancer or pathogen to replicate.
+The SOT in injected intravenously, spreads throughout the body including past the blood-brain barrier, embeds into the cancer and will disrupt the ability of the cancer to replicate.
 SOT has a stealth like ability to avoid destruction and will work 24/7 to fight cancer for as long as 6 months.
 Repeat blood samples are used to create new SOT molecules that account for cancer cell mutations.

 CD-34-iPSC (induced Pluripotent Stem Cells)

 Jenny Hrbacek Story – Utilizing Advanced Cancer Testing from RGCC – as Health Self-Defense